nadrojtayl/nodeCRUDAPPLibrary/README.txt

 5. Change API connection to take parameters for end of HTML string as obj (COMPLETE)

-6. Split off code that identifies IP address into its own module and make sure it finds public ip not just ip on network, plus give people option of defining that address themselves, eg constructor should take IP address or if not defined attempt to find it
+6. Split off code that identifies IP address into its own module and make sure it finds public ip not just ip on network, plus give people option of defining that address themselves, eg constructor should take IP address or if not defined attempt to find it (COMPLETE)